0xTamil/awesome-low-level/README.md

 #### But, You're Really New to Programming

 You may coming from a **non-CS background** but want to learn programming and eventually get into low-level programming, don't worry.
 You don't need to understand everything before starting.
-First, learn some basic programming fundamentals so you can become familiar with how programming works.
+First, learn some basic programming & computer science fundamentals.
 You can check out the;

 - **[r/learnprogramming wiki](https://www.reddit.com/r/learnprogramming/wiki/faq/#wiki_getting_started)**: A best learning guide for absolute beginners to get into programming.
+- **[CS50: Introduction to Computer Science](https://pll.harvard.edu/course/cs50-introduction-computer-science)**: Harvard's introductory course covering programming, algorithms, abstraction, and computer science fundamentals.
+- **[Beej's Guide to Learning Computer Science](https://beej.us/guide/bglcs/)**: A practical roadmap for learning fundamental computer science concepts.
+- **[CSdiy](https://csdiy.wiki/en/)**: A self-learning guide to computer science.
+- **[Open Source Society University (OSSU)](https://github.com/ossu/computer-science)**: A complete community-driven curriculum for self-taught computer science learners.
+- **[Teach Yourself CS](https://teachyourselfcs.com/)**: A structured guide for learning computer science independently.

 Once you're comfortable with the basics, start learning **C** and **Computer Fundamentals**.